praveenpuglia/uses/README.md

 ## Notes & To-dos
 I recently switched to [Notion](https://www.notion.so/) and I don't think I am ever going back.
 I have tried gazillions of apps that help me do notes & todos but nothing has been this good.
 Try it out and you'll know why.

+**UPDATE:** Couldn't afford to buy Notion.
+I miss it but have moved on to [Typora](https://typora.io/).
+It's not as fancy as Notion but it's the best Markdown editor I have ever found.

 ## Browsers
 - Chrome 🤩